Closed Captions guidance for Lecture Capture (Replay)

 Closed Captions (akin to subtitles) are available for Panopto sessions.
 Panopto features an excellent Automatic Speech Recognition (ASR) engine, upgraded and greatly improved in March 2020, that automatically analyses the speech within a session, converts it to text and presents this as captions to the viewer underneath the player, as well as on the left-hand side within the Captions tab (Fig. 1).

 Selecting a caption on the left-hand side will cause the playhead to jump the relevant section of the session.
-Viewers can adjust the style of the captions by clicking on the ellipsis in the bottom-right underneath the player.

 Accuracy of the ASR captions is dependent on audio quality, clarity of speech, and subject matter.
 Below are some tips for improving the accuracy and usefulness of captions.